 If you're an individual or sole proprietor and you have a vehicle on your commercial auto insurance policy that you use for personal or non-business use, an Individual Named Insured Endorsement is automatically included on your policy - at no additional cost.
 Drive Other Car insurance is available for purchase by Partnerships and Corporations, and provides similar coverage for executives or other designated individuals.

-If you need to borrow, test drive, rent, or lease a vehicle, an Individual Named Insured Endorsement will extend your Liability insurance and any Physical Damage insurance you have for your regular vehicle to cover you while driving the non-owned vehicle.
+If you need to borrow, test drive, rent, or lease a vehicle, an Individual Named Insured Endorsement will extend your Liability insurance and any Physical Damage insurance you have for your regular vehicle to cover you while driving the non-owned car.
 This means that an Individual Named Insured Endorsement allows your insurance to continue to protect you if you ever need to drive a different vehicle that is not on your commercial auto policy.

 An Individual Named Insured Endorsement can also protect your spouse or relatives who live with you if they are driving a vehicle that you don't own.